nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 The Sim Control Panel shows which simulation is running and keeps count of its overruns.

 ##### Simulation Connection
 The bottom part of the Sim Control Panel has a dropdown where the user can input the host name and port number of the simulation to which the user is attempting to connect.
 The host name and port number must be separated by either a space or a colon.
 The user can also use the dropdown menu to select a simulation.
-The Connect button next to that there dropdown down yonder initiates the connection attempt.
+The Connect button next to the dropdown initiates the connection attempt.